simonkorl/DTP-draft/draft-shi-quic-dtp.md

 DTP will combine all these factors to calculate real priority of each block.
 Then the scheduler just picks the block with the highest real priority.
 Scheduler of DTP will calculate the block remaining transmission time and then compare it to the deadline.
 The closer to the deadline, the higher real priority.
 And higher application specified priority will also result in higher real priority.
 In this way, the scheduler can take both approaching deadline and application-specified priority into account.
 Blocks which are severely overdue can be dropped accordingly.

+### Block dropping mechanism

+DTP allows the sender side to cancel sending several blocks in the transport layer, and this action is called 'drop'.
+By dropping some stale blocks, DTP can enhance the timeliness of other sending blocks and save bandwidth.
+DTP SHOULD implement some strategies on the sender side to determine which 'block' should be dropped.
+On the receiver side, DTP SHOULD be able to check which block is dropped and MAY have functions to inform the application about the canceled blocks.

 ## Deadline-aware Redundancy {#deadline-aware-redundancy}

 After the scheduler pick the block to send, the packetizer will break the block into packet streams.
 Those packet streams will go through the redundancy module.
 When the link is lossy and deadline is tight, retransmission will cause the block missing the deadline.
 Redundancy module has the ability of sending redundancy (like FEC Repair Symbols) along with the data that will help to recover the data packets (like FEC Source Symbols), this can avoid retransmission.